supershaneski/react-ml5-moviereview/README.md

 # Motivation

 This is an exercise to use `ml5`'s method [`Sentiment`](https://learn.ml5js.org/#/reference/sentiment) to predict whether or not a user review is favorable.
-This can be applied to user reviews submitted in a company website so that, in extreme case, they can pre-emptively take action before any untoward repercussion happens.
+A practical application would be to use a similar system to rate the comments/suggestions submitted in a company website to determine user sentiments and gives the company an opportunity to respond in a timely manner.

 I will be using [The Movie Database](https://developers.themoviedb.org/3/getting-started/introduction)(TMDb) API to get actual movie and movie reviews as an example.
 I will be checking the `favorable score` of the review.
 In actual project/app, it would be better to determine the score after submitting or editing the review.

-I will be using just the first page of movie trending list.
+I am just going to take the first page of movie trending list for the week.

 ```javascript
 https://api.themoviedb.org/3/trending/movie/week?api_key=${import.meta.env.VITE_TMDB_APIKEY_v3}
 ```

 For this example, there is no need to get any other details for each movie.
-I will just get the first page of reviews for the movie that the user selected.
+Also, only the first page of reviews for the movie that the user selected will be used.

 ```javascript
 https://api.themoviedb.org/3/movie/${movie_id}/reviews?api_key=${import.meta.env.VITE_TMDB_APIKEY_v3}&language=en-US&page=1